apache/druid/docs/querying/joins.md

 Whenever possible, for best performance it is good to avoid joins at query time.
 Often this can be accomplished by joining data before it is loaded into Druid.
-However, there are situations where joins or lookups are the best solution available despite the performance overhead, including
+However, there are situations where joins or lookups are the best solution available despite the performance overhead, including:

 - The fact-to-dimension (star and snowflake schema) case: you need to change dimension values after initial ingestion, and aren't able to reingest to do this.
 In this case, you can use lookups for your dimension tables.